impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

 }
 ```

 This test covers [this 4-line block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L18-L21), as well as [this 4-line block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L34-L37).
-It’s the inverse of the "commands --sh" test, in that we expect commands whose files do *not* contain the “sh-” prefix in their name to be printed to STDOUT, and we explicitly expect commands which *do* contain that prefix in their filenames to be excluded from the output.
+It's the inverse of the "commands --sh" test, in that we expect commands whose files do *not* contain the “sh-” prefix in their name to be printed to STDOUT, and we explicitly expect commands which *do* contain that prefix in their filenames to be excluded from the output.

-With the tests for this command out of the way, let’s move on to the code for the command itself.
+With the tests for this command out of the way, let's move on to the code for the command itself.

 ## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands)